How to stay cool in the blazing Texas heat

 Heat strokes are a very real concern, especially in hot states like Texas.
 Always drink plenty of fluids, especially water to ensure that you’re properly hydrated.
 And if you’re exercising, be sure to fill up with water before, during and afterwards.
 When you’re moderately dehydrated, you’ll be thirsty and moody; you may sweat even more, and might develop a headache.
 Moderate dehydration causes you to be lightheaded, your heart rate will increase, and you’ll start breathing rapidly.
 When you’re severely hydrated, you may develop a fever, faint, experience confusion, or even have seizures.

 “South and west facing rooms are the trickiest ones to keep cool,” Mock says.
 She recommends that you keep the shades drawn over your windows to reduce the level of heat and sunlight coming in.
 “Thick, dark curtains with a white reflective backing area – commonly known as blackout curtains – are the most effective for keeping a room cool that faces the sun.”
+Some Texans use liquid insulation to keep their home cool during summer months.

 If you don’t have an AC unit, Mock says that fans are a lifesaver.
 And even if you do, they can help your AC work more efficiently.
 “Make sure to run fans counterclockwise during the summer months, as this motion has the potential to cool the room by 4 -7 degrees F,” Mock recommends.